MPY-01/Caesar-Polo-Esau/polo/1961/polo-03.md

 The idea that a capitalist could be made to change his stripes, so to speak, appears to have evolved from Mao's works in the late 1930s and 1940s.
 Mao speaks repeatedly in this period of "preserving" the capitalist economy in China and of sustaining the alliance with the "patriotic capitalists."
 But it is difficult to determine just when and how the thought occured to him that the capitalist man could be transformed into the working man.

 Zhou Enlai claims some of the credit.
-During a discussion with former premier of France, Edgar Faure, who was visiting China in 1956, Chou recalled his own stay in France between FOR OFFICIAL USE ONLY
+During a discussion with former premier of France, Edgar Faure, who was visiting China in 1956, Zhou recalled his own stay in France between FOR OFFICIAL USE ONLY

 1924 and 1927.
 He had worked there as a student and as a manual worker, in Paris and Rouen.
-Chou stated:
+Zhou stated:

 It was while I was amongst you that I was converted to Communism.
 I observed, I shared the life of my fellow-workers and I came to the conclusion that it was not possible to transform the wage earners into capitalists, but that it was possible to transform the capitalists into wage earners.
 (42)

-Mr. Faure says that this was a jest on Chou's part, but Chou's statement stands as an explicit and unambiguous assertion of a bit of personal creativity which is very unusual among Chinese leaders other than Mao.
+Mr. Faure says that this was a jest on Zhou's part, but Zhou's statement stands as an explicit and unambiguous assertion of a bit of personal creativity which is very unusual among Chinese leaders other than Mao.

-Chou's "jest" appears as a slender reed beside the claims made for Mao regarding transition--claims which proliferated in 1960.
+Zhou's "jest" appears as a slender reed beside the claims made for Mao regarding transition--claims which proliferated in 1960.
 According to his eulogists, Mao had shown originality on all aspects of the "transition to socialism."
 No other Chinese leader is given credit for any of the policies dealing with the construction of "socialism."

 As few doctrines in the world today, Mao's doctrines on "buying out" during the "transition to socialism" command a devoted service.
 The practical way of "buying out" capitalists and of transforming them into wage earners is communicated by the Chinese Communists to other Communists with the passionate zeal of a missionary who sets out to conquer a new world for his creed.
-In the words of Tao Zhu, first secretary of the Kwangtung Provincial Party Committee,
+In the words of Tao Zhu, first secretary of the Guangdong Provincial Party Committee,

 Peaceful transformation of the capitalists' enterprises has now been attained in China.
 China's experience in this matter is of universal significance.
 The truth underlying this experience is not limited to colonial and semi-colonial countries.
 We are aware that with the East Wind prevailing over the West Wind, revolution will triumph in several capitalist countries and the big capitalists will be deprived of their rights.
 At that time, it is entirely possible for these countries to adopt the guideline of peaceful redemption toward the middle ["national"] and small capitalists.
 (43)